Top 4 Tips for Building Resiliency Into Your Law Firm in 2021

-The bottom line: the key to a prosperous year in the face of uncertainty is to ensure that your firm has the technology and processes in place that will enable firm employees to handle all essential functions remotely.
 So without further ado, here are my top 4 tips for building resiliency into your law firm as you start the new year.

 When your team is working remotely, effective client communication is key.
 Your clients and potential clients need to be able to reach out to your firm and receive answers to their questions in a timely manner, and in a format that works for their needs.
 It will matter little to clients that your firm’s employees are working remotely and thus are unable to access the necessary communications tools.

 That’s why you need to put into place technologies that will facilitate communication from any location, regardless of the circumstances.
 The top tools your firm will need as you start the new year include VOIP (voice over internet protocol) phone systems, online intake tools, secure client communication portals, and 2-way text messaging that’s built into your law firm’s law practice management software.
 With these tools in place, your firm’s external communications will run smoothly no matter where your employees are located.